 When designing a new injection mold cooling system, several issues need to be addressed to maximize cooling and reduce cycle time:

 • All cooling channels in the mold must be close to the thickest part being formed.

 • If the cooling channels in the mold are greater than 8 mm, they should remain the same diameter in the mold.

-• Do not have a large cooling channel inside the mould, it is better to add several smaller channels to evenly distribute the coolant.
+• Do not have a large cooling channel inside the mold, it is better to add several smaller channels to evenly distribute the coolant.

 • When designing molds, use conductive materials to improve cooling.
 This will help heat transfer from the part as it cools in the mold.

 • Make sure both halves of the injection mold are fully cooled.
-Only cooling half or part of the injection mould increases the chance of partial warping as it cools.
+Only cooling half or part of the injection mold increases the chance of partial warping as it cools.

 Air cooling system

 The use of an air cooling system involves an evaporator to remove heat from the injection system.
 An air-cooled condenser is then used to remove the heat from the evaporator.
 What you can expect from the air cooling system is an intake fan to direct the cooler air to the mold, and an exhaust fan to remove the hot air from the mold.
 The air cooling system transfers heat from the flowing water in the injection molding machine assembly line to the air around the assembly line in the cooler.
 Because air doesn’t transmit heat the way water does, this fan-cooled air typically consumes 10 percent more electricity.

 An air cooling system will discharge hot air into your plant.
 Therefore, it is best to install an air-cooled refrigerator outside the building or where there is no air conditioning.
 As airflow increases, the air cooling system becomes dusty and must be regularly maintained and cleaned to maintain a high level of performance.
 In terms of space, an air-cooled chiller can technically occupy any open or flat space, requiring less total space than a water-cooled unit requiring a cooling tower.